PolyhedralDev/TerraWiki/pages/Noise.md

 As you can see, all we have done is add another dimension to our white noise function, allowing for noise to be depicted as a 2D grid, rather than a list of values.

-Taking this experiment further, lets use a larger sample size.
+Taking this experiment further, let's use a larger sample size.
 This time we will sample a grid of 64 x 64 points, where each sample will be represented as a single pixel.

 <img src="images/noise/whitenoise64x64.png" alt="10 samples of white noise" width="25%">

 What we have done here is essentially produced a random image using our *white noise* function.

-By default, we will assume the above format of visualizing noise in 2D as an image, where left-to-right represents our `X` input, and up-to-down represents our `Z` input.
+By default, we will assume the above format of visualizing noise in 2D as an image.

 ###### HIGHER DIMENSIONS

 Many noise algorithms support an arbitrary amount of inputs, meaning that we can sample noise in any number of dimensions.
-Typically, we will only use up to three dimensions, as we are three dimensional beings, however noise inputs don't always represent spatial dimensions.
-One application of
+Typically, we will only use up to three dimensions in Terra, where each input corresponds to the position on each axis `X`, `Y`, and `Z`.

-#### Thresholding
+#### Segmenting Noise

-[Thresholding](https://en.wikipedia.org/wiki/Thresholding_(image_processing)) in this context refers to segmenting an input value into several parts based on which defined range that input value fits in to.
-This is not a concept specific to noise, but is something to keep in mind, as it is commonly used in conjunction with noise and world generation.
+[Segmentation](https://en.wikipedia.org/wiki/Image_segmentation) in this context refers to splitting a set of values into several parts based on the range each value fits in to.

+> This is not a concept specific to noise, but is something to keep in mind, as it is commonly used in conjunction with noise and world generation.

-A simple example of a thresholding function would be outputting a value of `-1` for input values less than `0`, and outputting a value of `1` for every other input, however the output could be anything, such as `true / false` depending on use.
+The simplest form of segmentation is **thresholding**, which simply involves *separating a set of values into two groups based on whether they're higher or lower than a number*.
+An example of thresholding would be outputting a value of `-1` for input values less than `0`, and outputting a value of `1` for every other input, however the output could be anything, such as `true / false` depending on use.

 Applying a threshold to every pixel of an image where `input = intensity of the pixel`, `output = either a black or white pixel`, and `threshold = 50%`, we get the following result: